AlasdairWJ/AdventOfCode/README.md

 Hello!

-All solutions are written in c++, some solutiosn will require c++17/20 to compile.
+All solutions are written in c++, and make liberal use of modern c++20 language and library features - I use these problems as a test bed for modern standards.

+--

 Solutions are designed to take input from file redirection, for example, to run 2021a: